slott56/slott56.github.io/Pelican/content/blog/2008/06/2008_06_14-denormalization_or_what_did_you_mean_by_that.rst

-1.  :strong:`It isn't normalized`.
+1.  **It isn't normalized**.
 Which is a WTF? kind of point.
 It isn't normalized for updates because there aren't any (to speak of).
 It's normalized for SELECT SUM(*) GROUP BY, which is the canonical dimensional query.
 I call this "denormalization" to make the point; perhaps I should call it star-schema normalization.

-2.  :strong:`It doesn't use "natural keys" correctly`.
+2.  **It doesn't use "natural keys" correctly**.
 I'm pretty sure that natural keys don't actually exist.
 Almost everything is either an attribute (which can change) or a surrogate key (which isn't very likely to change).
 A changeable attribute isn't really a key, is it?

     When writing ETL programs, we sometimes have a blurry edge when an external application assigns a truly permanent surrogate key.
 In these cases, the external surrogate is often something that the organization uses heavily -- as if it was a natural key.
 In other cases, they have a surrogate-like key that can (it turns out) change, making it just an attribute.
 In the warehouse, it's usually best to simply assign warehouse surrogates and not burn up brain calories trying to make too many distinctions in the source applications.

-3.  :strong:`All those joins are inefficient`.
-This can -- in the extreme case -- lead to :strong:`The Uni-Table`.
+3.  **All those joins are inefficient**.
+This can -- in the extreme case -- lead to **The Uni-Table**.
 This is the pre-joined ur-fact table that contains all dimensional attributes and all fact values.
 It works, but it repeats all of the dimensional attributes and it doesn't track dimensional change at all.
 Yes, I've seen it done.

-4.  :strong:`It uses too much storage`.
+4.  **It uses too much storage**.
 This is just silly, but it comes up.
 Once, I caught the sysadmins and DBA's in a meeting where they were quibbling about log sizes so that they could micro-manage storage at the 100Gb increment.
 "There's four people in this meeting.
 At your hourly cost, I could have bought 400Gb at Circuit City."
 And the price of storage continues to plummet.
 Nowadays, I think I could buy a terabyte.

-5.  :strong:`Fact updates can be inefficient`.
+5.  **Fact updates can be inefficient**.
 This is crazy, because changing a fact's measurement value is a single row update; it's fine if you're correcting errors.
 Changing a batch of fact's measurements is -- what? -- criminal mischief?
 Who changes batches of facts?
 Considerer deleting the incorrect ones and reloading correct ones.